Have you been told that fried food, chocolate, and dietary fat is bad for your skin? How about that the fascia blaster gets rid of cellulite?

 - Poor conversion

 As I mentioned above, animal sources of omega 3’s are more readily available to the body than plant sources.
-Omega 3’s from plants need to be converted from a short chain structure to a long chain to receive the health benefits from these specific fats.
+Omega-3 fats from plants such as walnut oil need to be converted from a short chain structure to a long chain to receive the health benefits from these specific fats.
 This conversion takes specific nutrients and enzymes, so if one is deficient in these this conversion does not take place.
-Everything from diet, smoking, alcohol, caffeine, and stress in all its forms, can deplete the body of these co-factors impairing conversion.
+Everything from diet, smoking, alcohol, caffeine, and stress in all its forms can deplete the body of these co-factors impairing conversion.

 - Genetic makeup.

 The conversion pathway mentioned above may just not be efficient for some.
-Particular individuals may not have the ability to make enough EPA (useable form of omega 3) and therefore supplementation or consuming it from animal sources rather than plant sources is needed.
+Particular individuals may not have the ability to make enough EPA (a useable form of omega 3) and therefore supplementation or consuming it from animal sources rather than plant sources is needed.

 - Increased turnover of long-chain EPA.